 9.7 Settlement boundaries show the extent of the built up area of settlements on a map.
 With neither shop nor school and very limited public transport, truly sustainable living is difficult to achieve in rural areas, therefore the importance of settlement boundaries to encourage sustainable development has less relevance than the character of a parish.
-Future developments should be consistent with the character of Stoke Lacy Parish which lies on the border of National Character Area 100 Herefordshire Lowlands and 101 Herefordshire Plateau7.
-Detailed descriptions are given in the 'Herefordshire Landscape Character Assessment SPG, 20048.
+Future developments should be consistent with the character of Stoke Lacy Parish which lies on the border of National Character Area 100 Herefordshire Lowlands and 101 Herefordshire Plateau.
+Detailed descriptions are given in the 'Herefordshire Landscape Character Assessment SPG, 2004.
 Consistent with this assessment, conversions, in-fill sites and small housing additions would be favoured within settlement boundaries or close to building clusters in rural sites.

-Rural development outside of settlements will be limited to proposals which satisfy criteria as shown in policy RA3 of the Herefordshire Local Plan Core Strategy www.herefordshire.gov.uk .
-Other relevant policies include: Policy RA4 refers to Agricultural, Forestry and Rural Enterprise dwellings Policy RA5 Re-use of Rural Buildings see also Para 8.11 Policy RA6 Rural Economy see also Para 8.11
+- 9.8 Rural development outside of settlements will be limited to proposals which satisfy criteria as shown in policy RA3 of the Herefordshire Local Plan Core Strategy.
+Other relevant policies include: - Policy RA4 refers to Agricultural, Forestry and Rural Enterprise dwellings - Policy RA5 Re-use of Rural Buildings, see also Para 8.11 - Policy RA6 Rural Economy, see also Para 8.11

-- 9.8 For the public consultation, the Steering Group prepared two options for settlement boundaries, for each of the two settlements. - 9.9 The responses to the Issues and Options consultation showed that there was a preference for Option A for Stoke Cross, with 72% of respondents (47) supporting this option.
+- 9.9 For the Issues and Options public consultation, the Steering Group prepared two options for settlement boundaries, for each of the two settlements. - 9.10 The responses to the Issues and Options consultation showed that there was a preference for Option A for Stoke Cross, with 72% of respondents (47) supporting this option.
 Option A was preferred for Stoke Lacy also, with 65% of respondents (49) supporting this option.
-The two Option As were for relatively 'tight' settlement boundaries where opportunities for new development would be more limited. - 9.10 There were a number of detailed comments in response to the questionnaire with concerns that "the proposed boundaries were not tight enough and would allow for too much development, that greater flexibility in the rural area is needed, there is a need to protect rural identity, the consultation was too narrow and did not consider 'no development', and the church and graveyard should be removed.
-The settlement boundaries should protect the individual identities of the two settlements and protect them from merging".
+The two Option As were for relatively 'tight' settlement boundaries where opportunities for new development would be more limited. - 9.11 There were a number of detailed comments in response to the questionnaire with concerns that 'the proposed boundaries were not tight enough and would allow for too much development, that greater flexibility in the rural area is needed, there is a need to protect rural identity, the consultation was too narrow and did not consider 'no development', and the church and graveyard should be removed.
+The settlement boundaries should protect the individual identities of the two settlements and protect them from merging'.
 These comments have been considered by the steering group and have resulted in the settlement boundaries being drawn tighter around existing housing and excluding the church and graveyard in Stoke Lacy and known flood areas.
-It should be stressed that these will not be the final boundaries which will be reviewed following this consultation and amended to reflect, where possible, any comments.
+It should be stressed that these will not be the final boundaries which will be reviewed following this consultation and amended to reflect, where possible, any comments. - 9.12 The proposed settlement boundaries are shown on Maps 6 and 7.
+These do not include any site allocations at the current time, but if, following the consultation on the emerging draft plan, the Parish Council decides to include one or more site allocations, these and other planning policies such as Local Green Spaces will be added to provide Policies Maps for each settlement. - 9.13 Policy SL8 has been prepared to guide new housing development within the settlement boundaries.

-Map 8.
-Policies Map for Stoke Lacy
+Map 6.
+Stoke Lacy Settlement Boundary

-Map 9.
-Policies Map for Stoke Cross
+Map 7.
+Stoke Cross Settlement Boundary

-Draft Policy SL7.
+Draft Policy SL8.
 Development within the Settlement Boundaries